-Audacity is an Open Source audio application designed to be a full-featured, yet easy to use multi-track recording and editing suite.
-Also available as a portable app.
+Audacity is an Open Source audio application for Windows and Linux designed to be a full-featured yet easy-to-use multi-track recording and editing suite.

 It supports almost all of the popular audio formats out there, including WAV, AIFF, Ogg Vorbis, FLAC, MP3, and FFmpeg-compatible files.
 Oddly enough, the one format it does not support is M4a, which is popular with Apple and iTunes.
-If your music library has a lot of songs you downloaded from iTunes, you're going to need to download a converter first.
+If your music library has many songs you downloaded from iTunes, you're going to need to download a converter first.

 We're not going to claim to be audiophiles or sound engineers, far from it, but we feel Audacity is every bit as good as some professional applications on the market.